 Broadly speaking, there are two types of melanin:

 Pheomelanin is a lighter pigment that’s red and yellow in colour.
-Unlike eumelanin, Pheomelanin does not really protect us from UV rays and actually support the production of cancer causing cells or reactive oxygen radicals.
+Unlike eumelanin, Pheomelanin does not really protect us from UV rays and actually supports the production of cancer-causing cells or reactive oxygen radicals.

 There are over 125 genes that affect skin pigmentation.
 Together with hormones, genes help regulate the melanin production process.
 In fact, our genes can control how much eumelanin and pheomelanin your skin cells produce.
 This is what causes shifts in our skin colour over time.
 Through research studies, we believe that variations in pigmentation are what helped our ancestors survive a million years ago, as dark skin and light skin came with different benefits.
 For example, dark skin helped protect people from UV damage, while light skin helped people produce vitamin D more efficiently.
 As evolution evolved, all these still hold true now.

 You might have noticed that what used to be an acne spot is now a darker patch.
 This is a result of hyperpigmentation, a condition which causes the skin to be darker due to higher levels of melanin in the skin.
 Hyperpigmentation is usually caused by: